daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 you should see something like this if you were successful:

 ```
+pdfTeX 3.14159265-2.6-1.40.20 (TeX Live 2019)
+kpathsea version 6.3.1
+Copyright 2019 Han The Thanh (pdfTeX) et al.
+There is NO warranty.
+Redistribution of this software is
+covered by the terms of both the pdfTeX copyright and
+the Lesser GNU General Public License.
+For more information about these matters, see the file
+named COPYING and the pdfTeX source.
 Primary author of pdfTeX: Han The Thanh (pdfTeX) et al.
-Compiled with libpng 1.6.21; using libpng 1.6.21
+Compiled with libpng 1.6.36; using libpng 1.6.36
-Compiled with zlib 1.2.8; using zlib 1.2.8
+Compiled with zlib 1.2.11; using zlib 1.2.11
-Compiled with xpdf version 3.04
+Compiled with xpdf version 4.01
 ```

 ## Make